NVIDIA/NeMo/docs/source/multimodal/speech_llm/intro.rst

 Model Architecture
 ^^^^^^^^^^^^^^^^^^

 One way to incorporate speech into an LLM is to concatenate speech features with the token embeddings of the input text prompt before feeding them into the LLM.
 In this way, the LLM can have direct access to the speech information when generating the output text.
+The `Speech-Augmented Language Model <https://arxiv.org/pdf/2310.09424>`__ (SALM) follows this approach.

 .. image:: https://github.com/NVIDIA/NeMo/releases/download/v1.23.0/salm.png
     :align: center